-While the USA PATRIOT Act (Patriot Act) is frequently identified as the magic wand that allows the government unrestricted and unconditional
+While the USA PATRIOT Act (Patriot Act) is frequently identified as the magic wand that allows the government unrestricted

 Note on this series

 This article is the second part of a series analyzing the laws that govern access to data and communications by intelligence services and government agencies around the world.
 Read part one on demystifying the Patriot Act and its impact on cloud computing.